lrobert142/Simple-PHP-API/README.md

 Demonstrate a very simple API for users using PHP.
-I _may_ look into having a demo using both OO and functional programming

 # Prerequisites